TEALSK12/2nd-semester-introduction-to-computer-science/units/4_unit/01_lesson/lesson.md

 3. **Lab**
 	* Count the vowels lab: Students will be given a sentence that they will need to print without vowels.
 4. **Debrief**
-	* Talk about any issues.
-The students had.
-This is similar to the lab, but with building up a string so there might be some issues with adding back the spaces
+	* Talk about any issues or challenges the students had with this lab.
+If there is time, call students up to the board to shown and demonstrate their code/solutions.

+###Accommodation/Differentiation

-	* Go over the bonus question.
-Explain a counter is frequently used to keep track of count of things from outside the loop .
-Discuss concept of counter's scope (counter get's updated in the loop, but doesn't reset automatically at each iteration).
-Counters can be used with any loop.
-Often used with while loops!
+If there is time, go over the bonus question.
+Explain how a counter is a frequently used tool to keep track of the count of things from outside the loop .
+Discuss the concept of the counter's scope (counter gets updated in the loop, but doesn't reset automatically at each iteration).
+Counters can be used with any loop, and are often used with while loops!